phanuelle973/ios-final-project-phanuelle/README.md

 4. [Schema](#Schema)

 ## Overview
-BibleReels is an app that connects people all over the world who wish to stay consistent in reading the Holy Bible by maintaining a streak and pushing each other to strive hgiher.
+BibleReels is an app that connects people all over the world who wish to stay consistent in reading the Holy Bible by maintaining a streak and pushing each other to strive higher.

 ### Description